 Cold spots, footsteps and slamming doors continue to haunt Historic Fort Reno.
 Established in 1874, the area has been a fort, remount depot and German prisoner of war camp during WWII.
 Though no specific spirit has been identified, visitors to the fort have encountered a number of strange things including faces in the windows, water faucets turning on by themselves in the visitor’s center and mysterious orbs showing up in photographs.

-This ghostly attraction in El Reno is also home to a monthly ghost tour where visitors are split into groups, given a lantern and led on tours throughout the grounds, buildings and cemetery.
+This ghostly attraction in El Reno is also home to the monthly Fort Reno Ghost Tour where visitors are split into groups, given a lantern and led on tours throughout the grounds, buildings and cemetery.
 Paranormal researchers lead the group and report their findings.
-Fort Reno also has an annual event, the Fort Reno Candlelight Tour, where re-enactors demonstrate what life was like on the fort from 1874 to the present.
+Fort Reno also has several annual events.
+At the Fort Reno Candlelight Tour, re-enactors demonstrate what life was like on the fort from 1874 to the present.
 Re-enactors also take on specific roles of those buried in the Fort Reno Cemetery during Fort Reno Tombstone Tales each year.